 3. Tools for Science Lab

-The next step in setting up a science lab at home is stocking it up with the right science tools and materials.
+The next step in setting up a science lab at home is stocking it up with the right science tools and lab equipment.
 Some basic tools for a science lab would be:

 - Geometry Box